krausewe/krausewe.github.io/index.md

 <table>
   <tr>
     <td class="test">July 2023</td>
     <td> <i>New (forthcoming) publication</i> in the <a href="https://denis-cohen.github.io/vote-switching/cohen_krause_abou-chadi_comparative_vote_switching-jop.pdf" target="_blank" rel="noopener noreferrer">Journal of Politics</a>.
-Denis Cohen, Tarik Abou-Chadi, and I propose a new conceptual framework, method and data infrastructure to work with comparative vote switching data.
+Denis Cohen, Tarik Abou-Chadi, and I propose a new conceptual framework, method, and data infrastructure to work with comparative vote switching data.
 A summary of the paper's key points can be found on <a href="https://twitter.com/denis_cohen/status/1681978399072436227" target="_blank" rel="noopener noreferrer">Twitter</a>.</td>
   </tr>

   <tr>